 Everyone seems to think their own issue is perfect for the local church to support and advance.
 Unfortunately, that assumption assumes that the church’s mandate is a mile wide.
-The truth is that churches have to say no to good things all the time in order to prioritize the few things Jesus has called the church, and no other institution, to do—preach the gospel, make disciples, and administer the ordinances of baptism and the Lord’s Supper.
+The truth is that churches have to say no to good things all the time.
+This is in order to prioritize the few things Jesus has called the church, and no other institution, to do.
+Namely, preach the gospel, make disciples, and administer the ordinances of baptism and the Lord’s Supper.

-With these biblical mandates in mind, and for different reasons, here are a few things we’ve said ‘no’ to as a church and as an elder team.
+With these biblical mandates in mind, here are a few things we’ve said ‘no’ to as a church.

 A Certain City Event

 We said no to something called “Love Elgin Day.”
 Can you believe that?
-An event that had “Love” in the title, followed by the name of the city where our church is located, and we didn’t participate.
+An event that had “Love” in the title, and the name of the city where our church is located.
+And we didn’t participate.
 What in the world?

 A Particular Soup Kitchen

-We urge our members to serve at a particular homeless shelter in the community where the staff encourages people to teach and preach the gospel.
-This, we believe, is a more effective ministry than serving at soup kitchens or food pantries where gospel proclamation is discouraged.
+We urge our members to serve at a particular homeless shelter where the staff encourages people to teach the gospel.
+We believe this is a more effective ministry than serving at soup kitchens or food pantries where gospel proclamation is discouraged.

 Could it be a good thing to serve at a local soup kitchen where gospel proclamation is not appreciated by the staff?
 Of course!
 Feeding the hungry is a noble cause whether the gospel is preached or not.
 But there are plenty of non-Christian agencies, both governmental and charitable, that are passionate about feeding the hungry.
 By contrast, the church’s primary mission is not to feed all hungry people everywhere.
 The church’s primary mission is to distribute the message of the True Bread from Heaven (John 6:26-27).

-As God’s providence would have it, one of our elders who retired from his secular employment now serves part-time on the staff of the first homeless shelter I mentioned above.
+As God’s providence would have it, one of our elders who retired from his secular employment now serves part-time on the staff of the first homeless shelter I mentioned.
 He regularly leads evangelistic Bible studies while helping the homeless to get back on their feet.
-In a similar vein, we encourage women in our congregation to volunteer at a local pregnancy center where the management encourages its workers to share the gospel with women considering abortions.
+In a similar vein, we encourage women in our congregation to volunteer at a local pregnancy center.
+In which, the management encourages its workers to share the gospel with women considering abortions.
 Again, if there’s a choice between two similar ministries in the community, we always choose the one where long-term gospel proclamation seems most sustainable.

 A Missionary’s Funding

 It may sound shocking, but we have even said no to some requests for missionary funding (both short-term and long-term).
-We did this, not because we’re anti-evangelism or missions-misers, but rather because we want to focus our missions’ money on evangelistic efforts that are moving toward church planting, and on pastoral training efforts that are developing faithful expositional preachers and godly pastors to serve in local churches where they’re needed most.
+We did this, not because we’re anti-evangelism or missions-misers.
+Rather, we did it because we want to focus our missions’ money on evangelistic efforts that are moving toward church planting.
+As well as on pastoral training efforts that are developing faithful expositional preachers and godly pastors to serve in local churches.

-Saying no to some of the requests I’ve mentioned above may incur the judgment of an inclusive culture, or even the misunderstanding of a well-intentioned missionary.
+Saying no to the good things I’ve mentioned above may incur the judgment of an inclusive culture or even the misunderstanding of a well-intentioned missionary.
 To many, drawing such distinctions sounds unloving.
 Each church will have to decide how best to steward its resources in light of the teaching of Scripture.
 However, if the mission of the church is making disciples of Jesus (Matthew 28:19), then faithfulness will often trump popularity.